-The Performance Schema maintains metadata_locks table content as follows, using the LOCK_STATUS column to indicate the status of each lock:
+The Performance Schema maintains metadata_locks table content as follows, using the LOCK STATUS column to indicate the status of each lock:

-- When a metadata lock is requested and obtained immediately, a row with a status of GRANTED is inserted. - When a metadata lock is requested and not obtained immediately, a row with a status of PENDING is inserted. - When a metadata lock previously requested is granted, its row status is updated to GRANTED. - When a metadata lock is released, its row is deleted. - When a pending lock request is canceled by the deadlock detector to break a deadlock (ER_LOCK_DEADLOCK), its row status is updated from PENDING to VICTIM. - When a pending lock request times out (ER_LOCK_WAIT_TIMEOUT), its row status is updated from PENDING to TIMEOUT. - When granted lock or pending lock request is killed, its row status is updated from GRANTED or PENDING to KILLED. - The VICTIM, TIMEOUT, and KILLED status values are brief and signify that the lock row is about to be deleted - The PRE_ACQUIRE_NOTIFY and POST_RELEASE_NOTIFY status values are brief and signify that the metadata locking subsubsystem is notifying interested storage engines while entering lock acquisition operations or leaving lock release operations.
-These status values were added in MySQL 5.7.11.
+- When a metadata lock is requested and obtained immediately, a row with a status of GRANTED is inserted. - When a metadata lock is requested and not obtained immediately, a row with a status of PENDING is inserted.

+- When a metadata lock previously requested is granted, its row status is updated to GRANTED. - When a metadata lock is released, its row is deleted. - When a pending lock request is canceled by the deadlock detector to break a deadlock (ER_LOCK_DEADLOCK), its row status is updated from PENDING to VICTIM. - When a pending lock request times out (ER_LOCK_WAIT_TIMEOUT), its row status is updated from PENDING to TIMEOUT. - When granted lock or pending lock request is killed, its row status is updated from GRANTED or PENDING to KILLED. - The VICTIM, TIMEOUT, and KILLED status values are brief and signify that the lock row is about to be deleted. - The PRE_ACQUIRE_NOTIFY and POST_RELEASE_NOTIFY status values are brief and signify that the metadata locking subsubsystem is notifying interested storage engines while entering lock acquisition operations or leaving lock release operations.

-The metadata locks table has these columns:
+The metadata_locks table has these columns: